 Biology Takes Over

 Their changing bodies can leave kids feeling self-conscious and confused.
-Girls can become particularly critical in regard to their appearance — especially if they think of themselves as chubby.
-While it may do little to appease her, be sure to point out to your daughter that some weight gain at puberty is normal, as breasts and possibly hips fill out.
+Tweens can become particularly critical in regard to their appearance — especially if they think of themselves as chubby.
+For example, be sure to point out to your daughter that some weight gain at puberty is normal, as breasts and possibly hips fill out.
 Naturally, you'll want to avoid commenting on any changes in ways that might embarrass her.

 The Role of Schools